Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 **What's Persisted:**
 - **Currency Pair & Timeframe**: Selected symbol and timeframe automatically restored
 - **Indicators**: All active indicators and their configurations persist across sessions
-- **Drawings & Overlays**: User-drawn objects (trend lines, fibonacci retracements, rectangles, positions, annotations) are saved per symbol-timeframe combination
+- **Drawings & Overlays**: User-drawn objects (trend lines, fibonacci retracements, rectangles, positions, annotations) are saved per symbol (persist across timeframe changes, but not across pair changes)
 - **Fullscreen State**: Fullscreen mode preference is remembered
 - **Workspace Visibility**: Hide/Unhide All button state persists - if you hide all indicators and reload, they stay hidden
 - **Chart Settings**: Grid visibility, timezone, cursor type, and all other preferences